 After lockdowns and gathering restrictions ravaged movie theaters across China, those remaining are looking for alternative business models to survive

-Besides the restrictions on gathering, the scarcity of film options is another reason why cinemas have had difficulty operating during the pandemic.
-Popular titles from this summer, such as Jurassic Park and the surprise domestic hit Lighting Up the Stars, attracted more than 1,000 cinemagoers a day to Rainer Stars—close to a record during the pandemic.
-In pre-pandemic times, Chen says her cinema could sell out all its tickets for blockbuster releases.
+Besides restrictions on gathering, the scarcity of film options is another reason why cinemas have had difficulty operating during the pandemic.
+Popular titles from this summer, such as Jurassic Park and the surprise domestic hit Lighting Up the Stars, attracted more than 1,000 cinemagoers a day to Rainer Star, close to a pandemic peak.
+In normal times, Chen says her cinema could sell out all its 1,500 seats for several days for blockbuster releases.

 Movie production and distribution costs have risen during the pandemic, and Singapore’s Lianhe Zaobao reports that only 25 American films were imported into China in 2021, a significant decrease from the average of 45 to 55 films each year from the last decade.
 Highly anticipated Marvel titles like Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, and Top Gun: Maverick starring Tom Cruise, have not yet been released in Chinese theaters.
 “Actually, the number of people in the seats is deeply dependent on what kind of movies we offer,” says Chen, noting that due in part to the shortage of movies, only 30 viewers visited her cinema on November 29.